 2. Create Your Brokerage Account

 To start Forex trading, you need to have a brokerage account.
+See forex brokers in Singapore.
 The account allows you to buy and sell foreign exchanges, among other assets.
 Money in a brokerage account is safe and secured by the Securities Investor Protection Corporation (SIPC).